lisawray/groupie/README.md

 Items can also declare their own column span and whether they are draggable or swipeable.

 # Limitations
-- groupie is not tested (well)
 - groupie requires you to use data binding (for now)
-- groupie's API will definitely change.
+- groupie is in beta and its API may still change.

 If you try it out, we'd love to know what you think!
 Please hit up Lisa at lisa@genius.com.